rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 This message indicates that the locale is not properly set on the target system, which happens mostly in older operating systems.

-This message is also common when you use SSH to connect from a Mac OS desktop to a Linux&reg; server, and run the `sudo service DriveClient status command`.
+This message is also common when you use SSH to connect from a Mac OS desktop to a Linux server and run the `sudo service DriveClient status command`.
 The Mac OS client does not properly provide the locale information in the SSH session.

-If you don't have a Linux&reg; computer available for use, you can access the web console for your server through the [Cloud Control Panel](https://login.rackspace.com/).
+If you don't have a Linux computer available for use, you can access the web console for your server through the [Cloud Control Panel](https://login.rackspace.com/).
 When you're in the web console for your server, perform the following actions:

 1. Open the **/etc/ssh/sshd_config** file for editing.

-2. Find the lines that start with `AcceptEnv`, and insert a `#` character in front of each line.
+2. Find the lines that start with `AcceptEnv` and insert a `#` character in front of each line.

-3. Save the file and then restart the SSH service (depending on the Linux&reg; distribution) by running either `service ssh restart` or `service sshd restart`.
+3. Save the file and then restart the SSH service (depending on the Linux distribution) by running either `service ssh restart` or `service sshd restart`.

 4. Try to connect again.